tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 proto messages with all the contents of a graph encoded in them.
-This document describes how to produce such a stream of encoded data using the library helper functions, details of the encoding (if you’d like to write your own graph data generator).
+This document describes how to produce such a stream of encoded data using the library helper functions, details of the encoding (if you’d like to write your own graph data generator), and showcases a scalable sampling tool based on Apache Beam that we provide to sample from very large graph.
 You can provide this tool the large graph format it supports, further adapt it to process data in the formats you own.